 The Coast Guard is a U.S. federal agency responsible for the maritime safety, security, and environmental stewardship in U.S. waterways and ports.
 The Coast Guard defends and protects more than 100,000 miles along U.S. coastlines as well as inland waterways.
-U.S. Coast Guards also provide humanitarian aid to people in distress or to those who have experienced human-made and natural disasters both onshore and off.
+U.S. Coast Guards also provide humanitarian aid to people in distress.
+This can include those who have experienced human-made and natural disasters both onshore and off.

 In addition to helping others, the Coast Guard works with the intelligence community to enforce laws in regards to maritime transportation, bridge administration, hazardous materials shipping, vessel construction and operation, as well as pilotage and oil spill response.